 Although the bulky industrial air purifier above could take up a whole room, that model is actually an industrial grade air purifier.
 Despite their girth, certain demographics rely on them.
-As a consumer though, many people often wonder when and why anyone would buy a heavy-duty industrial air purifier, instead of a high-efficiency and home-ready model like the Erik Ultra Plus or Max HEPA air purifiers Oransi carries.
+As a consumer though, many people often wonder when and why anyone would buy a heavy-duty industrial air purifier, instead of a high-efficiency and home-ready model like the mod HEPA or Max HEPA air purifiers Oransi carries.

 Well, commercial air purifiers have historically only been used by businesses and indoor air quality specialists.
 Think mold restoration companies, or chemical processing plants.
 But, with increases in both allergy and asthma rates, there has been more of a need for industrial air purification performance in the home than ever before.

 To decide whether an industrial grade air purifier is necessary, consider three things: 1) what you are looking to remove, 2) how sensitive you are to that issue and 3) the size of the area to be cleaned.

 When You Might Need An Industrial Air Purifier

 If your issue is an immune system-crippling condition like asthma, COPD, emphysema or serious allergies, you should choose the highest quality filter and the best choice is a larger industrial filter.
 Anyone requiring general dust removal or who has low to mild allergies will find that an industrial filter will likely be more than they need.

 Industrial air purifiers should be considered if you have a large coverage area, such as a basement or larger living area, since most home air purifiers do not have sufficient air flow to effectively clean larger sized rooms.
 A good example of this is mold removal in a basement.